 Services

-At the stage of completion of the questionnaire, a system that detects inconsistencies is used so that the respondent is advised and is required to confirm or modify the information provided.
+During the questionnaire completion stage, a system is used to detect inconsistencies so that the respondent is advised and required to confirm or modify the information provided.

-Once all the information is compiled, it performs a coverage control of information, in order to ensure the completeness of the recorded data and detect duplicates and coverage errors, non-response, etc.
+Once all the information has been collected, a coverage check is performed to ensure the completeness of the recorded data and to detect duplicates and coverage errors, non-response, etc.

 18.5.
 Data compilation